 The first outfit represents the act of burning clothing.
 Clothing that cannot be resold or recycled is sent to countries that have been deemed “areas of need”.
-Regions like these receive masses of textiles, and residents have resorted to burning the clothing make space.
-This process releases toxic chemicals into the atmosphere causing health concerns for surrounding communities.
+Regions like these receive masses of textiles, and residents have resorted to burning the clothing to get rid of it.
+This process releases toxic chemicals into the atmosphere, causing health concerns for surrounding communities.

 The third outfit represents clothing that has ended up in the landfill.
-The average American throws out 100 pounds of clothing per year, adding up to 34 billion pounds in the United States alone.
+The average American discards 100 pounds of clothing per year, totaling 34 billion pounds in the United States alone.
 Landfills are equipped to capture all gases and liquids that are expelled during the decomposition process, but not all of these measures are effective.
 This ineffectiveness increases the reports of health risks and concerns for surrounding residents and communities.

 The fourth outfit represents the clothing that ends up in wastewater routes, causing flooding and an increase in waterborne illness.
-Clothing travels from these wastewater routes to the ocean and other large bodies of water, where the microplastics break down until the textiles end back up on land.
-“Plastic Beaches” are areas where mass amounts of textiles and other garbage have washed up and will remain, further polluting our Earth.
+Clothing travels through these wastewater routes to the ocean and other large bodies of water, where the microplastics break down, and the textiles eventually end up back on land.
+“Plastic Beaches” are areas where massive amounts of textiles and other garbage have washed up and will remain, further polluting our Earth.

 Modeling by Jessica Killebrew, Henry Ky.